vvuux/shopee-crawler-bot/README.md

 ## Usage
 # Download Chrome Driver
-Download chromedriver_win32.zip from https://chromedriver.chromium.org/downloads depend on your version of Chrome Browser.
+Download chromedriver_win32.zip from https://chromedriver.chromium.org/downloads depend on your version of Chrome Browser.<br />
-Then, extract .zip file and create a folder at C:\ (Example: 'C:\chromedriver\chromedriver.exe') Set environment variable
+Then, extract .zip file and create a folder at C:\ (Example: 'C:\chromedriver\chromedriver.exe').<br />
+Set environment variable.<br />

 # Create a folder
 Create a folder to hold data